IF YOU’RE INJURED ON THE JOB, BY AN ACCIDENT, OR BY AN OCCUPATIONAL DISEASE:

 Report the injury to the company even if you think the injury will not result in more than temporary pain or discomfort.

-NJ WC law requires that a worker report the injury or occupational disease within 90 days from when the worker knew of the injury.
-Failure to report the accident may result in your company or its insurance company refusing to pay you as an injured worker.
+N.J.
+W.C. law requires that a worker report the injury or occupational disease within 90 days from when the worker knew or should have known of the injury or illness.
+Failure to report the accident will result your company or its insurance company refusing to pay the injured worker.

-An exception to this rule is that if a worker suffers an occupational injury, the worker has two years from when the occupational disease is fully manifest to file for Workers’ Compensation.
+An exception to this rule is that if a worker suffers an occupational injury, the workers have two years from when the occupational disease is fully manifested to file for workers compensation.

-An example of this law can be found in a case you anyone can find online.
-Earl v.
+An example of this law is Earl v.
 Johnson and Johnson, 158 N.J.
 155 (1999).
 Ms. Earl worked in a dusty room at J&J and developed asthma.
 She knew that her breathing condition was caused by her work.
-She asked to be moved away from the room and J&J moved her to a different job.
+She asked to be moved away from the room, and J&J moved her to a different job.

-However, Ms. Earl’s asthma got worse despite being in a cleaner work environment.
-Ms. Earl did not file a Workers’ Compensation case for 4 four years from when she knew full well that her asthma was work related.
-That is, Ms. Earl filed for Workers’ Compensation four years later when her asthma became fully developed.
-The NJ Supreme Court held that Ms. Earl could collect because workers often don’t file every time they have a work-related problem.
-For example, they cough but rather wait to see if the condition will improve.
-To pat our law firm on our own back, our law firm filed a Friend of the Comi brief for the N.J.
-Council on Safety and Heath, a pro-worker legal and medical association, arguing that Ms. Earl’s case should win.
-Ms. Earl won her case.
+However, her asthma got worse despite being in a cleaner work environment.
+Ms. Earl did not file a Workers’ Compensation case for four (4) years from where she knew fully well that her asthma was work related.
+Ms. Earl finally filed for Workers’ Compensation when her asthma, four years later became fully developed.
+The N.J.
+Supreme Court held that Ms. Earl could collect because workers often don’t file every time , for example, they cough but rather wait to see if the condition will improve.

 GET NEEDED TREATMENT

-Frankly, the hardest part of Workers’ Compensation is for injured workers to get adequate
+Frankly, the hardest part of Workers’ compensation is for injured workers to get adequate treatment.

 Too often, insurance companies send injured employees to a clinic where the worker does not get the needed treatment.
-Groups, like Concentra, sometimes do not give adequate treatment from an appropriate medical professional.
+Medical groups, like Concentra, sometimes do not give adequate treatment from an appropriate medical professional.

-Ultimately United’s doctors sent this worker to orthopedic doctors who gave him three separate injections or three different dates.
-After each injection, the worker ended up in the Emergency room because of the terrible reaction to these injections. \
+One recent example is a United Air worker who injured his back in an admitted accident.
+United initially gave the worker physical therapy.
+Ultimately, United’s doctors sent this worker to orthopedic doctors who gave him three separate injections or three different dates.
+After each injection, the worker ended up in the Emergency room because of the reactions to these injections.

-When our client wasn’t getting any better, we referred him to a highly regarded Board Certified Orthopedic surgeon in Bergen County, N.J.
-He gave our client treatment that immediately relieved much of our client’s pain.
-Our client paid for the treatment’s co-pay out of his pocket, but we believe that the Judge of Workers’ Compensation will order United to pay back our client and the health insurance company.
-One of the lessons here is that workers must be persistent in getting treatment if needed.
+When our client wasn’t getting any better, we referred him to Dr. Stephen Hale in Bergen County N.J.
+Dr. Hale gave our client injections that immediately relieved much of our client’s pain.
+Our client paid for Dr. Hale’s injection, but we believe that the Judge of Workers’ Compensation will order United to pay back our client.
+One of the lessons here is that workers should be persistent in getting treatment if needed.

-THE MONEY THAT AN INJURED WORKER IS ENTITLED TO WIDLE OUT OF WORK.
+THE MONEY THAT AN INJURED WORKER IS ENTITLED TO WHILE OUT OF WORK

-When a worker is out of work, the worker is entitled to temporary Workers’ Compensation benefits after seven days lost time.
-The maximum amount of money that an injured worker is entitled to receive is in 2025 is 70% of the gross weekly wages, including overtime pay, before deductions up to $1,131.00 per week.
-The Workers’ Compensation payments are tax free.
+When a worker is out of work, the worker is entitled to temporary Workers’ Compensation benefits after seven (7) days lost time.
+The maximum amount of money that an injured worker is entitled to receive is 70% of the gross weekly wages, including overtime pay, before all deductions up to $1,159 per week.
+Temporary Workers’ Compensation (“TWC”) payment is tax free.

-If the employer refuses to pay the injured worker, the worker should take two actions immediately.
-First, the worker should file for Workers’ Compensation by retaining a Workers’ Compensation lawyer to file a Claim Petition.
+If the employer refuses to pay the workers, the worker should do two actions immediately.
+First the Worker should file for Workers Compensation by having retained an WC lawyer file a Claim Petition.
 Our law firm often prepares the Claim Petition and emails it or sends it to the client by fax or regular mail.
-The injured worker then gets it signed and notarized sometimes by calling our office and asking one of our paralegals to take an oath over the phone.
+The injured workers then gets it signed by calling our office and asking one of our paralegals to take an oath over the phone.

-In order to get Temporary Workers’ Compensation, up to a maximum each year, we need to have a letter from a physician answering the following five questions:
+In order to get TWC, we need a letter from a physician answering the following five questions:

 1. What is the Petitioner’s Diagnosis?